-Canadian author, inventor entrepreneur and university professor Steve Mann wore his webcam for almost two whole years, and everything he saw everyone else could see, too, including text messages that showed up on his mobile head worn display – his glasses were also hooked up to the Web.
+Canadian lecturer, author, inventor, entrepreneur and university professor Steve Mann has often worn a mobile webcam; he’s been doing so in one shape or form for some twenty years.
+Everything he saw everyone else could see, too, including text messages that showed up on his head-worn display – because his wearable was hooked up to the Web.

-Now, some twenty years later, augmented reality (AR) is a spectacle unto itself, and wearable computing gadgets are being called ‘the next big thing’.
+Now, augmented reality (AR) is a spectacle unto itself, and wearable computing gadgets are being called ‘the next big thing’.

 There are many ways to enhance reality; some take longer to work than others.

 Often called ‘the father of ‘wearable computing’, Dr. Steve Mann has been developing augmented reality systems since the 1980s, including Digital EyeGlass, the EyeTap Borg camera, Funtains and now, Space Glasses.

 Augmented (or ‘augmediated’) reality systems take real-world human sensory inputs and enhance – or augment – them with digital data, usually obtained from the Internet.
 AR is seen as a technological way to enhance life with additional information that is relevant, practical or entertaining – and in some cases, life sustaining.

 New products like Google Glass and Lumis’ glasses can superimpose virtual images, video, text and sound on top of what is really there.

 Working with the Computer Engineering Research Group and Department of Electrical and Computer Engineering at the University of Toronto, Professor Mann has developed many augmented reality tools on his own; now, a company with a somewhat similar name has hired him as chief scientist and product developer.